w3c/wpsig/spc-psd2.md

 The flow diagram describes general roles.
-Each specific payment ecosystem or authentication protocol will determine which parties play which roles.
-For example, when SPC is used with EMV® 3-D Secure, the Access Control Server (ACS) or issuing bank or card network might be the Relying Party.
-Or, within EMV® Secure Remote Commerce, the SRC System might be the Relying Party.
-Or, within open banking flows, the ASPSP might be the Relying Party.
+Each specific payment ecosystem or authentication protocol will determine which parties play which roles, including:

+* Account Provider (e.g., ASPSP, or issuing bank, or ACS with EMV® 3-D Secure, or SRC System with EMV® Secure Remote Commerce)
+* Payment Service Provider (e.g., PISP)
+* Merchant (see FAQ question below on delegation use case)

+The centrality of the Relying Party in a payment system has an impact on SPC's scalability.

 <img src="spc-general.png" alt="General SPC Flow Diagram; PUML source available"/>